The Basics of a Cerebral Palsy Lawsuit

 Not all lawsuits win.
 Medical malpractice birth injury claims involve very specific filing requirements and often prove quite complex.
 A knowledgeable attorney can help evaluate the likelihood that your case will be successful, but no one can predict the outcome of any lawsuit, no matter how clear-cut the case is.

 You don’t have to risk a single penny of your own money to pursue a claim.
 Most cerebral palsy attorneys handle these types of cases on contingency.
 This means that they don’t get paid unless they win your lawsuit in court or via a settlement.
 If you do win, the legal fees will come out of the jury award or settlement.
 Otherwise, you walk away without owing any attorneys’ fees.

 There are limitations on how long you have to file a lawsuit.
-Not only are there limitations on the time you have to file a lawsuit after your child is diagnosed (i.e., statute of limitations), there can be limitations on how much you can receive in compensation.
-These two factors vary by state, so you’ll need to talk to an attorney in your area who is familiar with both medical malpractice law, and cerebral palsy claims in particular.
+Not only are there limitations on the time you have to file a lawsuit after your child is diagnosed (i.e., the statute of limitations), there can be limitations on how much you can receive in compensation.
+These two factors vary by state, so you’ll need to talk to an attorney in your area who is familiar with both medical malpractice law and cerebral palsy claims in particular.

 Do You Need a Lawyer?

 If you’re considering legal action following your child’s development of cerebral palsy but aren’t sure whether or not you need an attorney, we urge you to call us today for a free consultation at 1-855-833-3707 (toll-free).

 Our cerebral palsy attorneys have considerable experience settling and litigating cerebral palsy birth injury cases, and we’re available 24 hours a day to answer your legal questions.
 Call us today, or email us using the contact form found on this page.